-Spring 2023
+Spring 2024

-Instructor: Bruno Castro da Silva Time: Tue & Thur (10:00 - 11:15) Email: bsilva@cs.umass.edu Place: Morrill Sci.
-Ctr.
-II, Rm 131
+Instructor:Bruno Castro da SilvaTime:Tue & Thur (10:00 - 11:15)Email:bsilva@cs.umass.eduPlace:Thompson Hall, Room 102

 1 About the course

 This course will introduce core machine learning models and algorithms for classification, regression, clustering, and dimensionality reduction.
 On the theory side, the course will cover the mathematical foundations underlying the most commonly-used machine learning algorithms.
 It will focus on understanding models and the relationships between them.
 On the applied side, the course will focus on effectively using machine learning methods to solve real-world problems with an emphasis on model selection, regularization, design of experiments, and presentation and interpretation of results.
 The course will have assignments that involve both mathematical problems and implementation tasks.